URI Declaration Versus Use

 ownership.)
 Since the moon is not an information resource, in

 conformance with the W3C

 configured my server such that an attempt to dereference that URI will

 result in a 303-redirect to http://dbooth.org/2007/moon/decl.html

 , which, when dereferenced, returns a page containing the following

-Definition: A URI declaration is a set of statements, or "core
+Definition: A URI declaration is a set of statements that

 the association between a URI and a particular resource.

-A URI declaration involves a performative speech act.
+A URI declaration is a performative speech act.
 (See Cowen's

 message or Wikipedia.)